Colombiana poster

 The inciting incident occurs at 13 minutes when Cataleya's parents are brutally murdered by Don Luis's men.
 She watches her mother die and barely escapes with a microchip containing damaging information, transforming her from innocent child to orphaned survivor seeking vengeance..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This indicates the protagonist's commitment to 15 years later.
+This shows the protagonist's commitment to 15 years later.
 Adult Cataleya actively chooses to work as a professional assassin for her uncle, using her skills to hunt for information about her parents' killers.
 She commits fully to the path of vengeance., moving from reaction to action.

 The Collapse moment at 78 minutes (72% through) represents the emotional nadir.
 Here, Don Luis's men murder Cataleya's uncle Emilio and grandmother in retaliation.
 The only family she had left is killed.
-She loses her support system and the whiff of death—her surrogate parents die because of her quest for revenge., reveals the protagonist at their lowest point.
+She loses her support system and the whiff of death—her surrogate parents die because of her quest for revenge., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 78% of the runtime.
 Cataleya synthesizes her pain into resolve.
 She decides to end it—no more hiding, no more playing it safe.
 She will use herself as bait to draw out Don Luis and Marco, accepting the risk to finally complete her mission and honor her family., demonstrating the transformation achieved throughout the journey.